 Petroleum product sales

-Nevertheless, the Company’s successful development of premium sales channels and expansion in the geography of supplies and the range of premium products it manufactures made it possible to increase its share on the retail markets for most petroleum products, including the markets for aviation kerosene, lubricants and premium bitumen materials.
+Premium sales* increased by 3.9% in the reporting period to 26.1 million tonnes.
+The Company’s success in developing premium sales channels and expanding the geography of supplies and the range of its premium products made it possible to increase its share at the end of the year on the retail markets of most petroleum products, including the markets for motor fuels, aviation kerosene, lubricants, and premium bitumen materials.

 - sales of petroleum products via premium distribution channels for retail and small-scale wholesale.
 This group includes all petroleum product sales via filling stations and petroleum storage depots as well as wet wing aircraft fuelling, ship fuelling and small-scale wholesale from refuelling complexes at airports and port terminals;